Easy Grilled Chicken Recipe

 Now that we have our garlic and spice mixture, it's time to add it to the rest of the marinade.
 Take the honey you have set aside and microwave it for 15-30 seconds depending on the strength of your microwave.
 We don't want it to be hot, we just want to make it a bit runnier than it is currently otherwise it won't mix with the oil.
 Once it's loosened up mix it with your oil and begin to whisk it.
 Add in the garlic mixture and continue whisking until all of the ingredients are thoroughly incorporated.
 Take a fork and poke some holes into the chicken breasts before putting it in the marinade.
 Make sure it is entirely coated and then let it stay in the fridge for at least an hour, but up to overnight.
 Some acidic marinades can make chicken mushy or rubbery if left for too long, but this doesn't have those components so it'll be fine.

 Once you've decided your chicken has marinated long enough take them off and try to drain as much of the marinade into the bowl as possible.
 Because there is a lot of honey in the marinade, we have to try to get as much off as possible before it hits the grill.
 Honey has a lot of sugar in it, and sugar burns quickly.
 Don't throw away the excess marinade though, because we will be using it soon!
 Get a hot grill going, 350-400 degrees F, and place your breasts down against the grates.
 Leave the breast alone for a full five minutes, and don't touch it.
 When five minutes are up flip the chicken and take the marinade and slather a big bunch of it on.
-Cook for another 5 minutes, flip, and repeat the process.
-Once you have coated both sides cook for an additional 2 minutes with the grill lid closed.
+Cook for another five minutes, flip, and repeat the process.
+Once you have coated both sides cook for an additional two minutes with the grill lid closed.
 This will ensure the meat is safe to eat, being that the marinade had uncooked chicken it in before.
 If you cook for the allotted times above, you shouldn't have any worries about the safety of the chicken.
 Let the chicken sit for 5-10 minutes before cutting it.
 This allows the meat to redistribute the juices and finish cooking internally.
 If you cut it right away all of the juice and flavors will spill out onto the plate!
 After five minutes have passed, dig in and enjoy!

 Grilled Spicy Honey Garlic Chicken!